-Yale University Policy on AI Tools
+Yale University and OCS Policies on AI Tools

 For Yale classes, the use of AI tools is governed by individual course policy, set by each instructor.
 Unless specifically permitted by instructor policy, students cannot incorporate language generated by AI tools directly into their papers.

-• Do not blindly accept the suggestions from any AI Tools but instead decide which edits are appropriate.
+• Do not blindly accept suggestions from any AI Tools but instead decide which edits are appropriate.

 • What careers blend interest in policy and interest in technology?